nocalhost/nocalhost.github.io/docs/getting-started.md

 In DevMode, the dev container will not respond for requests until you start process again.

-Execute `sh run.sh` in dev container to start **productpage service**:
+Execute `sh run.sh` in dev container to start **productpage service** in hot-reloading mode:

 ![](../assets/images/run-sh.png)

 ## Step 6: Make code changes and check the result

-Make code changes and refresh the webpage you opend to check out the results.
+Make code changes and refresh the web page you opened to check out the result.

-Example, add **Hello Nocalhost!** here in line 355 of **productpage.py**, and save the file. 😎
+Example, add **Hello Nocalhost!** here in line 355 of **productpage.py**.
+Don't forget to save the file. 😎

 ![](../assets/images/code-changes.png)

-Refresh the webpage [http://127.0.0.1:39080/productpage](http://127.0.0.1:39080/productpage) , you see the code change result immediately. 😄
+Refresh the webpage [http://127.0.0.1:39080/productpage](http://127.0.0.1:39080/productpage) , you will see the code change result immediately. 😄

 ![](../assets/images/after-change.png)